 Equestrian facilities include hitching rails, pit toilets, fire rings, picnic tables, gravel parking pads, a water hydrant, and shade for horses.
-There is a new horse shelter in the lower campground as well as open air stalls for overnight stabling in both campgrounds.
+There are two in the lower campground and one in the upper campground, as well as open air stalls for overnight stabling in both campgrounds.
 A day-use area, next to the upper equestrian campground, is provided for those not camping.

 The Keosauqua Unit has 7.7 miles of hiking trails.

 The entire forest is open to hunting (except camping areas) and hiking.

 Shimek State Forest is comprised of the following units.

 - Lick Creek 2,866 acres

 - Keosaqua 918 acres